Nonabelian Multiplicative Integration on Surfaces: Introduction

 As far as we know, this is the first construction of a nonabelian multiplicative integration on surfaces of such generality.
 The very special case $G = H = \opn{GL}_m(\R)$ was done by Schlesinger in the 1920's; cf.\ \cite{DF, KMR}.

-Actually in the body of the paper we work in a much more complicated situation.
+Actually, in the body of the paper we work in a much more complicated situation.
 Instead of a Lie crossed module (\ref{eqn:230}), we work with a {\em Lie quasi crossed module with additive feedback} (See Section \ref{sec:LQC}).
-The reason for the more complicated setup is that this is what is required in the paper \cite{Ye2}.
-In the Introduction we stick to the simpler setup of a Lie crossed module, which is probably interesting enough.
+The reason for the more complicated setup is that this is what was required, at the time, for our work on {\em twisted deformation quantization} in the paper \cite{Ye3}.
+More on this in Subsection \ref{subsec:motiv} below.
+In the Introduction we stick to the simpler setup of a Lie crossed module, which is interesting enough.
 Note however that all the results mentioned in the Introduction are valid also in the more complicated setup.

 In this subsection we explain the nonabelian $2$-dimensional Stokes Theorem.
 For this to hold it is necessary to impose a condition on the integrand $(\alpha, \beta)$.
 Recall the feedback $\Phi : H \to G$.
 Consider the induced Lie algebra homomorphism